TotalMiner/totalminer.github.io/lua/functions/getters/get_block_info.md

 ## Returns

+- `block_info`: A data type containing fields for the block state
 - `bool`: is_edited.
 True if the block has been edited (is not naturally generated)
 - `bool`: is_light_source.
 True if the block emits light
 - `bool`: is_open.
 True if the blocks interface screen is open